-Dr. Anna Shtrauh is a licensed psychologist who provides individual and group therapy, behavioral parent training, and completes comprehensive psychological assessments.
+Dr. Anna Shtrauh is a licensed psychologist who provides therapeutic treatment services including individual and group therapy, and behavioral parent training.
 She received her Bachelor’s degree in Psychology from Hunter College (City University of New York) and earned her Master’s and Doctoral degrees in Clinical Psychology from Palo Alto University, CA. During her graduate training, Dr. Shtrauh specialized in working with youth who have AD/HD, autism, depression, anxiety, psychological trauma, learning disabilities and other early childhood disorders.
 Additionally, she has experience working with adults with developmental delays.

 Dr. Shtrauh received her pre-doctoral internship training at Jewish Family and Children’s Services of the Suncoast, where she provided individual and group psychotherapy, completed child psychological evaluations, and participated as a multidisciplinary team member and a child advocate in the public schools.
 She completed her postdoctoral residency at Katz Counseling and Educational Psychology.